ESWARKUMAR2893/python_data_process/RealProject/readme.md

     - This is the central component of the system, written in Python.
     - It acts like the conductor of an orchestra, orchestrating all the other components to generate reports.
     - This script handles:
-        - Pulling configurations for data sources, output formats, and scheduling.
+        - Pulling configurations for data sources, output formats, and .
         - Collecting data from various sources.
         - Generating reports based on the extracted data.
-        - Storing the generated reports in the target database.

 2. **Configs (File, Database, API, Output):**
     - This represents the configuration files or database entries containing critical information for the report generation process.